MBricq/crafty/README.md

 # Crafty

+This is a fork of a [team project](https://github.com/arthurbricq/crafty) that I did with my brother and some friends.

 A MineCraft clone coded from craft, fully in Rust (without any game engine or any multiplayer framework)

 ![](demo/demo1.jpg)